petejacobs99/unit-2-project/README.md

 <img src="/screenshots/Screenshot 2023-07-07 at 11.50.40 AM.png">

 # To Run The App Normally, not in dev mode:
-type node server.js into your terminal
+type nom start into your terminal
 ```
-node server.js
+npm start
 ```